 Digimortal is a Concept Album That Shows the Link Between Man and Machine

-The concept behind this album is the link between man and machine so in a sense, it is technology based.
+The concept behind the album Digimortal is the link between man and machine so in a sense, it is technology based.
 These machines and men must work together if they want to survive.
 Man can change their eternity through the use of technology.
 What will man become in a hundred or two hundred years?
 Time will tell what happens in this evolution.
-However, as the song Digimortal tries to point out, if the machine becomes harmful to man, that is one step closer to demise for humans.
+However, as the song "Digimortal" tries to point out, if the machine becomes harmful to man, that is one step closer to demise for humans.
 If we want to have technology become a benefit for us we have to work closely to create tools that will help us advance in life.
 An example of such an invention is the airplane which allows humans to get to their destinations much quicker.
 A journey that in the old days would take 2 to 3 months by boat will take only several hours by air travel.
 Even so, air travel is not without accidents but the point is that technology should not be harmful to humans but be made in a way so that it is beneficial to the world.

-The song called Linchpin tries to say that man cannot ever be taken apart and that man and machine are indispensable to each other.
+The song called "Linchpin" tries to say that man cannot ever be taken apart and that man and machine are indispensable to each other.
 In spite of the harmonic vocals, there is a very heavy emphasis on speed and heaviness.
-No One is another heavy song that emphasizes that if we are strong enough in life, no one will be able to kill off our hopes and dreams.
-When we get to the song called Invisible Wounds (Dark Bodies) the speed dramatically slows down and what follows is a lighter Gothic rock kind of song for the majority of the time.
+"No One" is another heavy song that emphasizes that if we are strong enough in life, no one will be able to kill off our hopes and dreams.
+When we get to the song called "Invisible Wounds (Dark Bodies)" the speed dramatically slows down and what follows is a lighter Gothic rock kind of song for the majority of the time.
 The song is about having dreams in which we see ourselves flying trying to touch the sun.
 We cannot touch the sun because it burns our eyes.
 The song also is a song about the limitations of our mortal human bodies but we can have astral projection where we see our bodies floating, sometimes floating in darkness.
 The slower and heavier song called Acres of Skin is one of the weaker songs in this album and this song is about what happens when we are in these physical bodies of ours.
 Death is seen as an escape from this suffering that we bring upon ourselves and pain is only seen as a weakness.
-Byte Block is about feeling like we are just a piece of flesh as the machine is said to enslave humans.
-One example of this through history is when the slaves in the American South before the Civil war used the cotton gin to create cotton fields which resulted in huge profits for the slave owners.
+"Byte Block" is about feeling like we are just a piece of flesh as the machine is said to enslave humans.
+One example of this through history is when the slaves in the American South before the Civil War used the cotton gin to create cotton fields which resulted in huge profits for the slave owners.

 How Good of an Album is Digimortal?

 Overall, Digimortal is a different album in the sense that the riffs are slower, there is more of a slushy, dirty feel to the riffs and the focus is more like ballads in certain parts.
 Even so, this album is not a total flop by Fear Factory and still does a respectable job.
 Even the song called What Will Become has a sort of heavy sound that sounds like Milan Italy’s Lacuna Coil during the Karmacode era however, Karmacode would not be released until 2006 so Fear Factory influenced that band most likely.
 There is also a sort of alternative atmospheric sound in this song which is a decent start to the album.
 What will become of the human race in future generations?
 Time will tell how humans evolve.
-The song called Damaged is a song that is about how it feels to live in a world dominated by deception.
+The song called "Damaged" is a song that is about how it feels to live in a world dominated by deception.

-Digimortal is a decent album from Fear Factory and as the album ends, the song Hurt Conveyor is a song about coming to terms with the fact that some of us are dishonest and we become lost in our own flaws.
+"Digimortal" is a decent album from Fear Factory and as the album ends, the song Hurt Conveyor is a song about coming to terms with the fact that some of us are dishonest and we become lost in our own flaws.
 It is up to us to change for the better.
 However, there are two weak songs and these are the mentioned Acres of Skin and the last song called Memory Imprints Never End.
 The song starts out in a slow kind of way to resemble Sweden’s Hypocrisy and there are some electronic sounds.
 This album is the weakest one in Fear Factory’s early career but it is still a very good industrial metal album that is melodic in some aspects.